 Saturday - October 24, 2020

-Now in its fourth year, Arts in the Dark is a magical evening parade that celebrates Halloween as the "artist's holiday".
+Now in its fifth year, Arts in the Dark is a magical evening parade that celebrates Halloween as the "artist's holiday".
 The event draws together world-renowned institutions, celebrated Chicago organizations, important programs like After School Matters and aspiring artists in every field.
 Arts in the Dark delights the audience with unique floats, spectacle puppets and creative performances that are exceptionally dramatic set against the backdrop of Chicago’s majestic skyline.

 6:00 p.m. - 8:00 p.m. - PARADE

 As dusk arrives, our creative communities will assemble for a powerful procession filled with large spectacle, legions of lanterns, costumes, performances, music, dance, dramatic lighting, floats and more!